 One might think that after decades of significant accomplishments in just about every form of motorsport that our company name would get us anywhere we wanted or needed to go.
 At VP Racing Fuels we knew just about everyone and vice versa, or so I thought.

 When word came out that a new F1 team was being assembled, one with roots in America, I thought it made the greatest sense that an established, reputable American company should provide the race fuel for their efforts.

 Looking back, as VP founder Steve Burns got his foot into the dyno rooms of big name drag, oval track, and motorcycle racing engine builders, they knew he was bringing something to the table.
 That would make their engines produce more power and last longer.
 VP offered not just the finest quality fuels but the reputation meant that the quality would be the same drop after drop anywhere it was sold.
 Having one of the smartest, most interesting fuel men on the planet, the self-taught Steve Burns, standing alongside the engine builders and tuners, was invaluable.

 For me, working a good deal of the U.S., Canada, and Europe was easier year after year as the VP name and red, white, and blue logo became more and more familiar just about everywhere I went.
 Fueling the NHRA drag racing championships at home and FIA Pro Stock titles in Europe helped a lot.
-Winning the NASCAR Grand National and Modified titles in the same year showed our diversity.
-Fueling AMA Supercross, MX, road race championships, Isle of Man TT wins, Trans Am, Indy Lights and Toyota Atlantics titles did even more.
+Having powered NASCAR Grand National and Modified titles, AMA Supercross, MX, road race championships, Isle of Man TT wins, Trans Am, Indy Lights and Toyota Atlantics titles did even more.
 So now back to taking the leap into F1, or at least trying to.